 But when Visit South West Scotland asked me if I’d like to explore this part of Scotland I jumped at the chance, partly because I knew nothing about it.

-Driving through places like the Mennock Pass and around the Mull of Galloway, the most southerly point in Scotland, wow.
-Just wow.
-I can honestly say this is such a beautiful part of the world.
+Driving through places like the Mennock Pass and around the Mull of Galloway on the South West Coastal 300, I can honestly say this is such a beautiful part of the world.
 The thing is there are hardly any people here.
-At times it’ll feel like you’ve got the place to yourself and I love that feeling.
+At times it felt like I had the place to myself and I loved that feeling.

 While driving here I stopped off at some of the most beautiful places along the way and I squeezed in a fair few adventure activities too.
 I really do think this is one of the best road trips in the UK!

 So, if you’re thinking of visiting South West Scotland then this is the post for you.
 From where you should stay to which activities you should do, I cover it all and more below so keep on reading!

 But first, as a little taster, here’s what I got up to on my South West Scotland road trip.
 Hopefully this will inspire you to follow in my footsteps and visit the area.

 I was in Scotland to take on the South West Coastal 300.
 This is a relatively new road trip route that goes 300 miles around the south west of Scotland.
 You can check out a map of it here.

 The route takes you from Dumfries along the Solway Coast to the Mull of Galloway, along the A77 up to Ayrshire which was such a beautiful stretch of road, then looping back down through the Mennock Pass to Moffat and back to Dumfries.

 The tagline for this route is “the road trip for lovers of Scotland” and that’s exactly what it is.
 Similar to the North Coast 500, this is perfect for those of you who love stunning scenery with a healthy dose of castles along the way too.